red-gate/level-up-academy/web-training/HTML-CSS/Week 8 - Animation/Instructions.md

 ## Ex2 - Transforms

-* Open ex2_target.html and observe how the images behave when hovering over.
+* Open ex2_target.html in a browser and observe how the images behave when hovering over them.
+* Edit ex2_yours.css to achieve the following:

 ### Part a